Easy Extreme BLT Sandwich Recipes Best Made 4 Different Options

 There are a few options that people use.
 Some will make it with no mayonnaise and they might increase the tomatoes layer to add moisture in its stead.
 But, regarding alternatives, some have replaced mayonnaise with avocado, guacamole, sour cream, and olive oil.
 There are others but they’re not as common.
 And yes, you can use Miracle Whip or other kinds of similar salad dressings instead.

 There are many recipe ideas on the Internet about different kinds of custom sauces and spices to apply in place of mayonnaise or black pepper but those veer significantly enough away to not qualify under even the supreme, loaded BLT classifications.

 What kind of lettuce is good for a BLT?

 Most often, it’s going to be the kind of lettuce you already use in your home.
 You don’t need any kind of special lettuce just for one type of sandwich.
 However, the type of lettuce is going to usually be a leafy, crunchy type like Romaine.
-However, other types of lettuce or greens are popular like arugula, endive, butterhead, and the ever classic iceberg.
+However, other types of lettuce or greens are popular like arugula, endive, butterhead, red leaf, and the ever classic iceberg.
 Some have also used spinach leaves.

 What goes good with a BLT Sandwich?

 Well, the perfect BLT Sandwich doubles as a main course, as well as a lunch-type focus.
 So, it can serve as a fast food sandwich that goes with fries, tots, or onion rings.
 But, due to its unusual diversity, it can be dinner as the main course and will pair well with a light clear type of soup, like celery soup (not cream of celery).
 It can also do well with a light salad or fruit dish like cut up cantaloupe.